milanocookies93/WebServer/README.md

     ./server [URL to repository] &;disown;
 `

 If you set a webhook via the [Github API](https://developer.github.com/webhooks/), your site will update for each push.
+Otherwise you can run the deploy.sh script.

 To Do
 * Allow customized POST requests